sueszli/blog/is a phd right for me?.md

 - **outreach and influence/recognition:** this measures how many people you reach and how your work affects them. it's easier to quantify in industries through things like monthly active users or click-through rates. in academia, it might be measured through the number of publications or citations you have (h-index, total citations, etc.) although this is controversial.

-to keep things simple, let's focus on total compensation. this brings us to the research question:
+to keep things simple, let's focus on total compensation. this brings us to the question:

 > “does getting a phd increase how much money i make compared to someone who doesn’t have a phd?”.